-This shelter was built by women for women.
-The planners found employment for disadvantaged women who were interested in being trained in construction skills to renovate a house in downtown Victoria alongside professionals.
-The shelter and drop in space is named after one of the trainees involved in the project.
-Sandy Merriman died of an accidental drug overdose; in honour of her memory the space now bears her name.
+Sandy Merriman House and drop in program is named after one of the women involved in the project.
+Sandy Merriman died in 1995 from an accidental overdose; in honor of her memory the space now bears her name.

 Watch this video to meet some of the people for whom we’re building homes, lives and community at Sandy Merriman House: